bgermann/cforms2/readme.txt

 == Changelog ==

-= 14.13.4 =
+= 14.14 =

 * enhanced: deprecate insert_custom_cform in favour of insert_cform
+* enhanced: for consistency, run JavaScript also for non-AJAX forms
 * bugfix:   do not mark all fields invalid if just one field is invalid for non-AJAX forms
+* added:    feature to copy old submission data to CFDB
 * other:    remove 3rd party read-notification support
 * other:    remove submission limit feature
-* other:    hide Global Settings for Tracking DB if there are no existing tables
+* other:    remove Global Settings for Tracking DB
+* other:    remove Tracking ID for files

 = 14.13.3 =